Shullyd7/Shullyd7/README.md

 - 👋 Hi, I’m Shulammite
-- 👀 I’m interested in backend development
+- 💞️ Backend Engineer
-- 🌱 I’m currently learning Django and Python
+- 🌱 Python and Django
-- 💞️ I’m looking to collaborate on projects and hackertons

 <!---
 Shullyd7/Shullyd7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.